RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 or within 5 years after publication, registration creates the presumption that the copyright is valid.

 4. Statutory damages, attorneys' fees, and costs.
-By registering the work, the author is entitled to statutory damages and attorneys' fees for infringement, but probably not for unpublished works, like screenplays, discussed below.
+By registering the work, the author is entitled to statutory damages and attorneys' fees for infringement.
+The author of an unregistered, unpublished work, like a screenplay, would not be entitled to statutory damages and attorneys fees for infringemnt.

 5. Registration allows the author to record the registration with U.S. Customs to protect against the importation of infringing copies into the US.

 Of the benefits listed, probably none is more important than statutory damages and attorneys fees.
-Otherwise an author claiming copyright infringement must prove "actual damages" or profits of the infringers.
+Otherwise an author claiming copyright infringement must prove "actual damages," or prove the “profits of the infringer that are attributable to the infringement”

 ### Copyright Statutory Damages